Methods for Estimating Capacities and Rates of Gaussian Quantum Channels: Multiple channel uses

-where $i_{uk}=f_k^{-1}(x)$ and the double prime sum extends over $uk$-th eigenvalues of the second stage, such that $c_{uk}=0$.
-Substituting Eq.~\eqref{enconstr} into Eq.~\eqref{ModesRes} we get a transcendent equation for the single variable $x$.
-Since all unknown eigenvalues can be expressed through $x$ (see Eqs.~\eqref{chain}) we can formally arrive at $\underline{C}$.
+where $i_{uk}=f_k^{-1}(x)$ and the double prime sum extends over $uk$-th eigenvalues of the second stage, such that $m_{uk}=0$.
+Substituting Eq.~\eqref{enconstr} into Eq.~\eqref{ModesRes} we get a transcendental equation for the single variable $x$.
+Since all unknown eigenvalues can be expressed through $x$ (see Eqs.~\eqref{chain}) we can formally arrive at $\underline{C}_n^{(0)}$ and $\underline C_n^{(1)}$.